influxdata/docs-v2/content/chronograf/v1.8/guides/dashboard-template-variables.md

 {{% /note %}}

 ### upperDashboardTime{id="upperdashboardtime-flux"}
-The `upperDashboardTime` template variable is defined by the upper time limit specified using the date picker.
+The `upperDashboardTime` template variable is defined by the stop time specified using the date picker.

 <img src="/img/chronograf/1-6-template-vars-date-picker.png" style="width:100%;max-width:762px;" alt="Dashboard date picker"/>

 For relative time frames, this variable inherits `now()`.
-For absolute time frames, this variable inherits the upper time limit.
+For absolute time frames, this variable inherits the stop time.

 ```js
 from(bucket: "telegraf/autogen")